fortrabbit/blog/new-platform-beta.md

 ## New legal section

 We have reviewed and extended our legal center.
-The new version is applicable for all existing and new clients, covering the old and the new platform.
+The new legal docs are applicable for all existing and new customers, covering the old and the new platform.
 The updates are done for clarify.

 - [fortrabbit.com/legal](https://www.fortrabbit.com/legal) - New legal center
 - [github.com/fortrabbit/legal](https://github.com/fortrabbit/legal) - Legal docs with full changelog

 ## No rush for existing clients

-The old platform continues to run in parallel for a long time and we'll support you hands-on with the migration.
+The old platform continues to run in parallel, giving you plenty of time.
+We'll support you hands-on with the migration when you are ready.

 - **Side-by-side operation** - both platforms will run in parallel
 - **Self-service migration** for early adopters